logsearch/logsearch-website/docs/website/guides/managing-the-upstream-docs.md

         # the repository path to the docs
         "docs"

+        # the upstream branch to use (optional, defaults to master)
+        "master"
     )

 Review the end of `reload-upstream` to see the current repository references and examples on usage.